peterGuang/awesome-AI_for_financial/README.md

 ## tools
 - [numpy](http://www.numpy.org) - NumPy is the fundamental package for scientific computing with Python.
+- [sklearn](http://scikit-learn.org/stable/) - Machine Learning in Python
+- [tensorflow](https://www.tensorflow.org/) - An open-source software library for Machine Intelligence
+- [matplotlib](http://matplotlib.org/) - Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+- [jieba](https://github.com/fxsjy/jieba/) - "Jieba" (Chinese for "to stutter") Chinese text segmentation: built to be the best Python Chinese word segmentation module.

 ## feature_representation
 ## feature_selection
 ## market_simulation